Día de los Muertos Family Zone

 - Place battery powered light inside to turn your jar into a lantern.

 - Draw skull and flower outlines onto your paper.

 - Draw colorful designs in the outlines.

 - Glue the skulls and flowers in a circle pattern to create a wreath.

 Enjoy coloring pages featuring artwork by Chicano artist Emmanuel Martinez, from SAAM’s extensive collection of Latinx art, and calavera pages thanks to our friends at the National Portrait Gallery.
-Since we can’t admire your creativity in person, please share a picture of your completed creations by using #SAAMFamilyZone on social media.
-You can learn more about Chicano art in our special exhibition, ¡Printing the Revolution!
+You can learn more about Chicano art by exploring the exhibition, ¡Printing the Revolution!
 The Rise and Impact of Chicano Graphics, 1965 to Now.

 Enjoy Mexican folk dancing performances by Ballet Folklórico Mi Herencia Mexicana and from the Smithsonian Latino Center.